You are here: Home page ► Watches ► Breguet 5157

 Here is how the piece is introduced on the Breguet website:

-Extra-thin Classique wristwatch in 18-carat yellow gold.
+Extra-thin Classique wristwatch in 18-carat gold.
 Self-winding movement.
 Silvered gold dial, hand-engraved on a rose-engine.
 Sapphire caseback.
 Water-resistant.

 It succeeds the Breguet 5130, which was produced around the year 2000.